metapsy-project/metapsyDocs/content/r-packages/_index.en.md

 After being released, all Metapsy databases (including all released versions) can be retrieved and analyzed using two designated R packages, `metapsyData` and `metapsyTools`.
 We also provide a lightweight API, which can be used to export released databases and their metadata as [JSON](https://www.json.org/json-en.html) objects.

-This documentation section describes the two R packages, as well as the Metapsy API.
+This documentation section provides further information on the two R packages, as well as the Metapsy API.

 <br></br>